WaywardHayward/autogen-studio-dockerfile/readme.md

+A docker container for autogen-stuido is now available as standard, this repo is no longer required see [AutoGen samples](https://github.com/microsoft/autogen/tree/main/samples/apps/autogen-studio)

 # Autogen Studio Docker Image

 This repository contains a dockerfile which can be used to build a docker image for the Autogen Studio.
 The docker image can be used to run the Autogen Studio in a docker container.